TanGentleman/TanTan/README.md

 - Type help as a prompt to get some of the commands
     - I have yet to make this even remotely user friendly.

-# Setting up the Reddit Scraper:
+# Setting up the Reddit Image Fetcher:

 (Pre-req: Create a reddit account)